jefftranter/8080/asm/examples/README.txt

-These are some example assembly language programs for the Briel Altair 8800.
+This is a simple machine language monitor program for the Briel Altair 8800.

 The code is written to be assembled using the AS macro assembler.
 See